virtuocity/alx-low_level_programming/0x0B-malloc_free/README.md

 The malloc() function allocates size bytes and returns a pointer to the allocated memory char * arr = NULL;
-*ALWAYS INITIALISE ARRAY TO NULL AND OTHER VARS TOO-GOOD CODING PRACTISE*
+**ALWAYS INITIALISE ARRAY TO NULL AND OTHER VARS TOO-GOOD CODING PRACTISE**
 ## TASKS
 ### 0. Write a function that creates an array of chars, and initializes it with a specific char.
--Prototype: char *create_array(unsigned int size, char c);
+1.Prototype: char *create_array(unsigned int size, char c);
--Returns NULL if size = 0
+2.Returns NULL if size = 0
--Returns a pointer to the array, or NULL if it fails
+3.Returns a pointer to the array, or NULL if it fails